-Taling Chan Floating Market
+Bangkok’s Taling Chan Floating Market

 As I bite into the pastry, the warm custard filling oozes over my hand.
 “Real Macau egg tarts,” the sign reads.
 Well, this is better than anything I ever had in Macau.
 Licking my fingers, I wonder how I could get my hands on the recipe.
-But sensory onslaught distracts me – the smell of barbecued fish, the exotic scent of orchids, an old Thai man playing a traditional string instrument.
-I turn just in time to jump out of the way of a motorcycle.
+But the sensory onslaught distracts me – the smell of grilled fish, the exotic scent of orchids, an old Thai man playing a traditional stringed instrument.
+I turn just in time to jump out of the way of a speeding motorcycle.
 A blast of exhaust fumes hits me as the driver plows through the crowd.
 Clearly, this guy is even hungrier than I am!

 Recovering from my fish angst, I catch my first glimpse of the culinary chaos.
 The platforms are surrounded by boats doubling as floating kitchens with vendors in traditional straw hats preparing a thousand tasty treats.
 Thai families are sitting around knee-high tables covered with piles of food.
 I hear spitting, smacking, tearing, cracking, and lots of laughing.
-It’s a food lover’s dream.
+It’s a street-food lover’s dream.

 How to Get to Taling Chan

 We highly recommend a visit to Taling Chan or one of the other smaller boat markets in Bangkok.
 Taling Chan is accessible by bus from central Bangkok, but it does take about an hour to get there.
 When we visited, the easiest way to get there was to take the air-conditioned bus 79 either from Banglamphu or from downtown Bangkok from Central World Plaza.